FalconChristmas/fpp-matrixtools/README.rst

-fpp-matrixdraw
+fpp-mmmatrix
 ==============

-FPP Plugin for drawing on a matrix using a HTML5 canvas via jCanvas
+FPP Plugin for real-time manipulation of a matrix using the memory mapped channel block interface

 Useful Links: